-Prior to the initial public offering in August 2005, we had three classes of capital stock outstanding: Class B preferred stock, Class A common stock and Class B common stock.
-Prior to the consummation of the initial public offering, we effectuated a series of transactions in order to, among other things, simplify our capital structure.
-Our simplified capital structure has two classes of authorized capital stock (common stock and preferred stock), of which only shares of common stock remained outstanding after our initial public offering.
-The recapitalization transaction involved a number of steps to be effectuated contemporaneously with the consummation of our initial public offering.
-These steps were as follows:
+We currently have three classes of capital stock outstanding: Class B preferred stock, Class A common stock and Class B common stock.
+Prior to the consummation of this offering, we will effectuate a series of transactions in order to, among other things, simplify our capital structure.
+Our simplified capital structure will have two classes of authorized capital stock (common stock and preferred stock), of which only shares of common stock will be outstanding after the offering.
+The recapitalization transaction will involve a number of steps to be effectuated contemporaneously with the consummation of the Refinancing Transaction (discussed below) and this offering.
+These steps will be as follows:

 Stock Split.
-We amended our certificate of incorporation to effect a 5-for-2 stock split of our common stock.
+We have amended our certificate of incorporation to effect a 5-for-2 stock split of our common stock.

 Conversion of Class B Preferred Stock.
-Immediately prior to the consummation of the recapitalization, all outstanding shares of Class B preferred stock were converted in accordance with their terms into 1,846,396 (on a post stock split basis) shares of Class A common stock, shares of

-Class C preferred stock and shares of Class D preferred stock.
-All shares of Class C and Class D preferred stock were redeemed with cash or common stock as described below.
+Immediately prior to the consummation of the Recapitalization, all outstanding shares of Class B preferred stock will be converted in accordance with their terms into 1,846,396 (on a post stock split basis) shares of Class A common stock, shares of Class C preferred stock and shares of Class D preferred stock.
+All shares of Class C and Class D preferred stock will be redeemed with cash or common stock as described below.

 Redemption of Class C Preferred Stock.
-Immediately after the conversion of the Class B preferred stock, we used proceeds from our initial public offering and the refinancing of our Senior Credit Facility to redeem all outstanding Class C preferred stock, including any accrued and unpaid dividends, for an aggregate redemption price determined in accordance with our pre-offering certificate of incorporation.
-The aggregate redemption price of the Class C preferred stock was equal to \$30.6 million.
+Immediately after the conversion of the Class B preferred stock, we shall use proceeds from this offering and the Refinancing Transaction to redeem all outstanding Class C preferred stock, including any accrued and unpaid dividends, for an aggregate redemption price determined in accordance with our pre-offering certificate of incorporation.
+Assuming a August 15, 2005 redemption date, the aggregate redemption price of the Class C preferred stock would be approximately \$30.6 million.

 Repurchase of Class D Preferred Stock.
-Immediately after the conversion of the Class B preferred stock, we repurchased all of the outstanding Class D preferred stock for an aggregate repurchase price equal to \$8.0 million payable as follows: \$4.0 million of the repurchase price paid in cash using proceeds from the initial public offering and the refinancing of our Senior Credit Facility, and \$4.0 million paid in shares of our Class A common stock based on the initial public offering price of \$14.50 per share (before giving effect to the underwriting discount).
+Immediately after the conversion of the Class B preferred stock, we shall repurchase all of the outstanding Class D preferred stock for an aggregate repurchase price equal to \$8.0 million payable as follows: \$4.0 million of the repurchase price shall be paid in cash using proceeds from this offering and the Refinancing Transaction, and \$4.0 million shall be paid in shares of our Class A common stock based on the offering price (before giving effect to underwriters' discounts or commissions).

 Reclassification of Class A Common Stock and Class B Common Stock.
-Immediately after the transactions described above, we amended and restated our certificate of incorporation to provide for, among other things, authorized capital stock of 60.0 million shares of common stock and 10.0 million shares of preferred stock after giving effect to a 5-for-2 stock split.
-As a result, all of our Class A common stock and Class B common stock (including shares of Class A common stock issued upon conversion of the Class B preferred stock and repurchase of the Class D preferred stock) were reclassified as common stock, on a one-for-one basis.
+Immediately after the transactions described above, we will amend and restate our certificate of incorporation to provide for, among other things, authorized capital stock of 60.0 million shares of common stock and 10.0 million shares of preferred stock after giving effect to a 5-for-2 stock split.
+As a result, all of our Class A common stock and Class B common stock (including shares of Class A common stock issued upon conversion of the Class B preferred stock and repurchase of the Class D preferred stock) will be reclassified as common stock, on a one-for-one basis.